Speak to a licensed agent (M-F 9am-5pm)

 How Much is Medicare Part B Coinsurance and Copayments?

 Original Medicare does not have a maximum on these out-of-pocket expenses.
-This is why most Medicare enrollees have either Medicare Supplemental insurance plus their Medicare prescription drug coverage (Medicare Part D plan).
-Or they choose to enroll in a Medicare Advantage Prescription Drug Plan, which covers all of these needs.
+This is why most Medicare enrollees have either Medicare Supplemental insurance plus their Medicare prescription drug coverage (Medicare Part D plan) or choose to enroll in a Medicare Advantage Prescription Drug Plan, which covers all of these needs.

 Review the table below to learn what coinsurance and copayments are typical to pay under Medicare Part B.

-Outpatient mental health care 20% of the Medicare-approved amount to your doctor or health care provider for diagnosing or treating your condition. $0 for your yearly depression screening.
+Outpatient mental health care20% of the Medicare-approved amount to your doctor or healthcare provider for diagnosing or treating your condition.
+If you get your services in a hospital outpatient clinic or hospital outpatient department, you may have to pay an additional amount to the hospital.$0 for your yearly depression screening.
 Check with your local licensed agent.

-Wondering how a Medicare Advantage or Medicare Supplement plan could help reduce your out-of-pocket costs?
+How could a Medicare Advantage or Medicare Supplement plan help reduce your out-of-pocket costs?
 Speak with a local licensed agent.
-Call (623) 223-8884 (TTY: 711) to explore your plan options.
+Call (623) 223-8884 to explore your plan options.

 Was this article helpful?